jeancroy/FuzzySearch/readme.md

 What is FuzzySearch.js ?
 -----------------------

 It is an approximate string matching library with focus on search and especially suggest-as-you-type auto-complete.
-The suggestion engine is compatible with [twitter typeahead](https://twitter.github.io/typeahead.js/) and can be used instead of a [bloodhound](https://github.com/twitter/typeahead.js/blob/master/doc/bloodhound.md) object.
-This library is also focused on string processing and do not have any dependency.
+It support complex input as well as simple list of string and allow you to match item as sentences rather than single words.
+In addition to searching, we provide on demand Sublime Text like highlight (including free word order on highlight).
+The suggestion engine is made to be compatible with multiple UI including [twitter typeahead](https://twitter.github.io/typeahead.js/) and can be used instead of a [bloodhound](https://github.com/twitter/typeahead.js/blob/master/doc/bloodhound.md) object.
+This library is focused on string processing and do not have any dependency.

 Can I see a demo ?
 ------------------